RejectedStar/NightOwl/README.md

+Absolutely, I'll remove the name references and make the README more generic while maintaining its humor and absurdity.
+Here's the updated README:

+---

 # NightOwl Programming Language - README.md

 Welcome to **NightOwl**, the programming language that defies logic, breaks conventions, and tests the limits of sanity.
 If you're here, you've probably decided that reality is too mundane and need a coding experience that will make you question every life choice that led you here.
 Buckle up, because **NightOwl** is here to make your development life a chaotic adventure.

 ## Table of Contents